Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Bloch functions for the Bogoliubov problem

-where $\norm{\phi_{K,i}}_B:=\int dx dy\;(|U_K|^2-|V_K|^2)$ is the so-called Bogoliubov \textit{norm} of the eigenmode.
+where $\norm{\phi_{K,i}}_B:=\int dx dy\;(|U_{K,i}|^2-|V_{K,i}|^2)$ is the so-called Bogoliubov \textit{norm} of the eigenmode.
 This can have both signs (and also be zero), so that for example negative-norm modes at positive frequencies have a negative energy; the presence of negative-energy modes is referred to as \textit{energetic instability}.
 Zero-norm modes are instead associated to complex eigenvalues, that come in pairs of complex-conjugate frequencies; the modes with positive imaginary part of the frequencies are exponentially growing and are known as \textit{dynamical instabilities}.
 These have zero energy and can emerge with the resonance of two opposite-normed modes, so that they can be thought as the simultaneous production of excitations with opposite energies.

-To solve the Bogoliubov problem we compute, for a fixed $v$, the order parameter with an imaginary-time propagation of the GPE on a numerical $x$ range of $2/n_\mathrm{vort}$, imposing unit winding number in each channel, and we then construct the Bogoliubov matrix with half of the $x$ range of the obtained $\Psi_v$ and using discretized expressions for the derivatives.
-We diagonalize this matrix, for a given Bloch momentum $K$, and repeat the diagonalization sampling all the $K$-s in the first Brillouin zone for the given $v$.
+To solve the Bogoliubov problem we first compute, for a given $\Delta v$, the order parameter with a conjugate gradient algorithm \cite{antoine2017efficient} on a numerical $x$ range of $2/n_\mathrm{vort}$, imposing unit winding number in each region.
+We then construct the Bogoliubov matrix within half of the $x$ range and using discretized expressions for the derivatives.
+We diagonalize this matrix, for a given Bloch wavenumber $K$, and repeat the diagonalization to sample $K$ values throughout the first Brillouin zone\footnote{We checked that the spectra obtained in this way are robust with respect to variations of the numerical parameters, e.g. by changing the spatial discretization.
+The fact that the complex-frequency modes we find are not unphysical can also be checked by comparing the instability rates with the ones extracted from time evolutions of the Bogoliubov equations; an example of such a comparison in shown later on in the paper in the $L=128\xi$ panel of Figure \ref{fig:instab-sizes}.}.
 Examples of the obtained spectra for different values of the velocity of the two opposite parallel flows are shown in Figure \ref{fig:spectra-multi}.